mantielero/cpp2nim/README.md

 I recommend to adapt it to your own needs.
 I think it can give a good start.

 # ToDo
-- There is a lot of missing stuff (enums).
+- There is a lot of missing stuff.
 - Spaguetty code
 - PassL, PassC
 - I don't know C++ (just the very basic)